-In her bed, Elinor lay in a sitting position of sorts, sweat on her, her long, dark hair bedraggled.
-Her cheeks were pink, but Merida didn't notice.
+In her bed, Elinor lay in a sitting position of sorts, her long, dark hair bedraggled.
+Her cheeks were pink and sweaty, but Merida didn't notice.
 She was too busy gasping at the sight of what was in Elinor's arms.

-In her arms was not one, not two but three little brown-blanketed bundles, a tuft of red hair sticking out of each one.
+In her arms were not one, not two but three little brown-blanketed bundles, a tuft of red hair sticking out of each one.